CatalinTiseanu/scientific-calculator/README.md

 mathematical functions.
 Right now max, min, sin, cos, pow and log (base e) are supported.

-This is the definition of the sin function for example:
+For example, this is the code for the `sin` function:

 ```
 class FunctionSin: public Function {